 There are much more perks to self-advertising than finding more jobs and opportunities.
 Having a valuable brand is attractive; others can notice the value outside the business world.
 In the end, It’s easier to make more friends when they already know your name.

-Since the moment you first decide to build your personal brand, you will notice positive changes in your personality.
+Since the moment you first decide to build your personal brand, you will notice positive changes in your personal development.
 You will become more focused, more organized, more confident.
 People can sense that, and they will want to watch you grow, because in the end people want positive influences in their life.

 Creating Your Personal Brand